 Step Two: Sign-Up for Courses

 The number of companies offering education benefits has been growing over the last decade.
-There’s a good chance that even if your employer didn’t offer a tuition reimbursement plan in the past, they do now.
+There’s a good chance that even if your employer didn’t offer a tuition reimbursement or a direct enrollment plan in the past, they do now.
 It’ll be worth your time to find out.

 Before you sign up for courses, here’s what you’ll need to know: